shubh3131/Nuclei-scanner-for-subdomains/README.md

 # Nuclei-scanner-for-subdomains
-Runs nuclei on the subdomains of a domain and saves individual results in separate text files.
+Runs nuclei vulnerability scanner on the subdomains of a domain and saves individual results in separate text files.